 Implementation.
 The numerous entities sanctioned under the order for dealings with Iran are listed in the tables at the end of this report.
-Entities de-listed and to be de-listed in accordance with the JCPOA are in italics and boldface type, respectively.
+Entities de-listed and to be de-listed in accordance with the JCPOA (in October 2023) are in italics and boldface type, respectively.